hpcc-systems/Medley/README.md

 If the requirements say that the user needs to fill out only one of ten fields presented, then your MaxED value is 9.
 If the user needs to fill out any six fields, then the MaxED value is 4.
+When searching, set the MaxED value to zero to prevent over-fuzzing the search parameters.

 The uber-cool part of this is two-fold: